Hidipo Hamutenya: Political career

 Hamutenya served as SWAPO's representative to the Americas from 1965 to 1972 and as SWAPO's secretary for education from 1974 to 1976.
 He joined the SWAPO politburo in August 1976, and at the same time he was a founding member of the United Nations Institute for Namibia (UNIN) in Lusaka; at the UNIN, Hamutenya was deputy director and head of the History and Political Science department from 1976 to 1981.
-From 1978 to 1989, he was part of SWAPO's negotiating team for the UN Plan for Namibian independence, and he was SWAPO's secretary of information and publicity from 1981 to 1991.
+From 1978 to 1989, he was part of SWAPO's negotiating team for the UN Plan for Namibian independence, and SWAPO's secretary of information and publicity from 1981 to 1991.

-Immediately prior to independence, he was a SWAPO member of the Constituent Assembly, which was in place from November 1989 to March 1990, and when Namibia gained its independence in March 1990, he became a member of the National Assembly and the Minister of Information and Broadcasting.
-He served as Minister of Information and Broadcasting until April 15, 1993, when he was instead appointed Minister of Trade and Industry, trading posts with Ben Amathila.
+Immediately before independence, he was a SWAPO member of the Constituent Assembly, which was in place from November 1989 to March 1990, and when Namibia gained its independence in March 1990, he became a member of the National Assembly and the Minister of Information and Broadcasting.
+He served as Minister of Information and Broadcasting until April 15, 1993, when he was appointed Minister of Trade and Industry, trading posts with Ben Amathila.
 He remained in the latter position for nine years, until he became Minister of Foreign Affairs on 27 August 2002 in a cabinet reshuffle.
 Hamutenya received the 13th highest number of votes—352—in the election to the Central Committee of SWAPO at the party's August 2002 congress.

 Fall out with SWAPO

 In May 2004 Hamutenya sought SWAPO's nomination as its candidate for the presidential election which took place later in 2004; his candidacy was proposed by Mosé Penaani Tjitendero and seconded by Hartmut Ruppel.
-As the leadership contest was underway, Hamutenya was dismissed from his position as foreign minister by president Sam Nujoma on 24 May, because Nujoma accused him of inciting division within the ranks of the party in the country's Omaheke region.
+As the leadership contest was underway, Hamutenya was dismissed from his position as foreign minister by President Sam Nujoma on 24 May, because Nujoma accused him of inciting division within the ranks of the party in the country's Omaheke region.
 Hifikepunye Pohamba became the presidential candidate after two rounds of voting.

 In November 2007, Hamutenya resigned from SWAPO and from his seat in the National Assembly, where he had served for 17 years.
-In the same month he launched a new party, the Rally for Democracy and Progress (RDP), together with another former minister, Jesaya Nyamu.
+In the same month, he launched a new party, the Rally for Democracy and Progress (RDP), together with another former minister, Jesaya Nyamu.